jonathanchiong/street-level.github.io/_drafts/2016-07-28-debunking-property-investment-myths.md

 You cannot realize the value of your residential property until you sell (and even then, you need to buy again to put a roof over your head).
 Hence, we suggest investors should exclude their current residence from their investment portfolios as they ultimately have different objectives.

 ### 4. Relying on Expert Investment Opinions
 Market participants, e.g. property developers, consultants, brokers, asset managers, investment companies, associations, sellside research - have a vested interest in the market.
-Be aware of advice or media reports from participants when their income is derived from investors making a transaction.
+Be aware of advice or media reports from participants where their income is derived from investors making a transaction.
 Always ask, ["Cui bono?"](https://en.wikipedia.org/wiki/Cui_bono).

-It is really difficult to time or predict the property cycle.
+It is really challenging to time or predict the property cycle.
 Although we appreciate that hindsight is always 20/20, here are some recent examples to show how tough it is to make the right market call - looking back now that we are in July 2016:
 - http://sbr.com.sg/residential-property/in-focus/which-property-cooling-measures-will-be-eased-in-2015
 - http://business.asiaone.com/property/news/property-curbs-may-be-eased-only-h2-2015-report
 - http://business.asiaone.com/news/sibor-hit-more-2-cent-end-2016-ocbc